The mechanics of light

 Understanding how light works is probably number one on the list of understanding photography.
-Light is all you can use in order to create a photograph.
+Light is all you can use to create a photograph.
 That is the reason we call it photography.
-The work comes from the Greek words "Φως / Phos" which stands for light and "Γραφή / Graphe" which is the verb to write.
+The work comes from the Greek words "Φως / Phos" which stands for light and "Γραφή / Graphē" which is the verb to write.
 Essentially, photography is writing with light.
 No matter how strong your subject is, if not lit correctly, the scene cannot suggest a photograph.

 When making an image, we always need to consider our light source or sources, as well as their characteristics and qualities.
 We do that by evaluating the result of the light sources on our subjects.
-However, we need to understand beforehand how the specific aspects of each light source affect these results, in order to be able to control it.
+However, we need to understand beforehand how the specific aspects of each light source affect these results, to be able to control it.

 The good news is that there are only three aspects that you need to consider for each light source.
 By deeply understanding these three aspects of light you will be able to light the most complex scenes you can imagine.
 That is true for both available/natural light and studio lights.